Medical

 CEA Usually negative Usually positive

-The IHC panel provides a molecular fingerprint that clearly identifies whether cancer cells are mesothelial (mesothelioma) or epithelial (lung cancer).
+The IHC panel provides a molecular fingerprint that clearly identifies whether cancer cells are mesothelial or epithelial in origin [4].
 Understanding your diagnosis requires confirming that proper IHC testing was performed.
-If the initial biopsy report does not include these markers, patients should request additional testing or seek a second opinion at a specialized mesothelioma treatment center.
+If the initial biopsy report does not include these markers, patients should request additional testing or seek a second opinion at a specialized treatment center.

 How do treatment approaches differ?

-Treatment for mesothelioma and lung cancer follows different surgical, chemotherapy, and immunotherapy pathways.
+Treatment for these two cancers follows different surgical, chemotherapy, and immunotherapy pathways.
 Using the wrong approach — which can happen with misdiagnosis — reduces treatment effectiveness and worsens outcomes.

 • Chemotherapy: Standard first-line is pemetrexed plus cisplatin or carboplatin.
-This combination was specifically developed and approved for mesothelioma.
+This combination was specifically developed and approved for this disease [10].

-• Immunotherapy: Nivolumab plus ipilimumab (Opdivo + Yervoy) is now approved as first-line treatment for unresectable mesothelioma.
+• Immunotherapy: Nivolumab plus ipilimumab (Opdivo + Yervoy) is now approved as first-line treatment for unresectable pleural mesothelioma [10].

-• Clinical trials: Mesothelioma-specific trials test novel approaches including targeted therapies and combination immunotherapy.
+• Clinical trials: Disease-specific trials test novel approaches including targeted therapies and combination immunotherapy.

 Lung cancer treatment

 • Surgery: Lobectomy (removal of a lung lobe), wedge resection, or pneumonectomy.
-Different surgical approach than mesothelioma surgery.
+Different surgical approach than mesothelial cancer surgery [2].

-• Chemotherapy: Platinum-based doublets (different regimens than mesothelioma).
+• Chemotherapy: Platinum-based doublets (different regimens than for mesothelial tumors).
 Targeted therapies for specific mutations (EGFR, ALK, ROS1).

-• Targeted therapy: Mutation-specific drugs (erlotinib, osimertinib, crizotinib) — not applicable to mesothelioma.
+• Targeted therapy: Mutation-specific drugs (erlotinib, osimertinib, crizotinib) — not applicable to mesothelial cancer.

-"Treatment centers that specialize in mesothelioma have surgeons who perform these procedures regularly.
+"Treatment centers that specialize in this disease have surgeons who perform these procedures regularly.
 That surgical volume matters — studies consistently show better outcomes at high-volume centers.
 We help connect every patient with the right specialists for their specific diagnosis."

 David Foster, Executive Director of Client Services, Danziger & De Llano